Skip to main content

 • on the bottom right:

-• set the label font size
+• set label font size

 • Navigation tree tab